WoltLab/docs.woltlab.com/docs/migration/wsc55/libraries.md

 WoltLab Suite 6.0 ships with dragonmantank/cron-expression as a replacement for `wcf\util\CronjobUtil`.

 This library is considered an internal library / implementation detail and not covered by backwards compatibility promises of WoltLab Suite.

+## .ico converter

+The chrisjean/php-ico dependency was removed, because of a lack of upstream maintenance.
+As the library was only used for Favicon generation, no replacement is made available.
+The favicons are now delivered as PNG files.